 Staying well in hot weather

-Many of us enjoy the summer sun.
+Many of us love the summer sun.

 • keep cool at home – by closing curtains on windows that face the sun and opening windows at night when it's cooler outside than in

-Dr Anjan Ghosh Kent County Council (KCC) Director of Public Health
+Professor Anjan Ghosh Kent County Council (KCC) Director of Public Health

-Other top tips for staying safe and well in hot weather include:
+Other top tips for staying safe and well in hot weather

-Should you or anyone you know become unwell in hot weather:
+Should you or anyone you know become unwell in hot weather

 • if it's not an emergency, visit or call NHS 111